-The Group does not have an exposure to price risk as any fluctuations are negotiated with customers.
+The Group has an exposure to price risk if fluctuations cannot be passed on in negotiations with customers.

 Financial instruments - fair values and risk management

 The Company has no financial assets and financial liabilities that are measured at fair value.
 The fair value for financial assets and financial liabilities not measured at fair value is a reasonable approximation of fair value except for borrowings that are further explained in note 21.
 The Group does not make use of derivative instruments.